ssp21/ssp21-spec/ssp21.md

 #### Handshake Messages

-##### Request Handshake Begin
+##### Handshake Begin Request

-The initiator starts the process of establishing a new session by sending the *Request Handshake Begin* message.
+The initiator starts the process of establishing a new session by sending the *Handshake Begin Request* message.
 This message contains a specification of all of the abstract algorithms to be used during the handshake and the session.

 ```